-Such transactions issues are likely to all but disappear with most of the banking restrictions removed and it is BMI's view that Iran's prospect of opening up to a wider diversity of trading partners will improve and provide strategic opportunities for multinational pharmaceutical companies.
+Such transaction issues are likely to all but disappear with most of the banking restrictions removed and it is our view that Iran's prospect of opening up to a wider diversity of trading partners will improve and provide strategic opportunities for multinational pharmaceutical companies.
 By reintegrating into the financial transaction system SWIFT, the import of pharmaceutical-related products will ease and prevent future drug shortages.
-As a result, over the long term, we believe that foreign drugmakers will be a lot more willing to operate in Iran.